 - support research (e.g., long-term studies of the health effects of air pollution).

 In order to monitor progress with the UK Clean Air Strategy, ambient air monitoring stations have been installed across the UK by DEFRA and form the UK air quality monitoring network known as AURN (Automatic Urban and Rural Network).
 The collected data depicts how air pollution is distributed across the UK and highlights areas exceeding legal limit values for pollutants covered by the legislation.
-You can explore the AURN interactive map by following this link here.
+You can explore the AURN interactive map.

 Ambient air monitoring requirements